-In February, 23-year-old SC nursing student Ariana Delucchi applied to Sharp Memorial Hospital.
-In March all Hell broke loose.

-Delucchi was informed that the unit she was hired to work in had been frantically converted into a COVID-19 Overflow ICU.
-She was given two options: to join the front lines of the novel coronavirus war or to wait until COVID-19 passed over.
-Delucchi immediately joined.
+A courageous young nurse volunteered for action in a deadly COVID-19 ward n February, 23-year-old SC nursing student Ariana Delucchi applied to Sharp Memorial Hospital. • In March all Hell broke loose. • Delucchi was informed that the unit she was hired to work in had been frantically converted into a COVID-19 overflow ICU.
+She was given two options: to join the front lines of the novel coronavirus war or to wait until COVID-19 passed over. • Delucchi immediately joined.